Kerbalism/Kerbalism/README.rst

 And special thanks to the artists that provided all the parts:

-- mehka: gravity ring
+- mehka: Gravity ring
 - Nazari1382: Geiger counter, small supply container
-- tygoo7: medium and big supply containers, radial pressurized container
+- tygoo7: Medium and big supply containers, radial pressurized container
-- zzz: greenhouse, active shield
+- zzz: Greenhouse, active shield

 FAQs
 ----

+There is a help file on GitHub for those wishing to report bugs or contribute to Kerbalism, see `CONTRIBUTING.md <CONTRIBUTING.md>`_

 **I think I have found a bug, and I have just a few mods installed**

-Try to reproduce it consistently, then provide me with a save game that demonstrates the issue.
-Include log files, screen shots, and reproduction steps.
-Post the report on the `KSP forums <https://forum.kerbalspaceprogram.com/index.php?/topic/172400-131144-kerbalism-v171/>`_, or raise an issue on `GitHub <https://github.com/steamp0rt/Kerbalism/issues>`_.
+- Try to reproduce it consistently, then provide us with reproduction steps that demonstrates the issue.
+You may be asked to supply log files, screen shots and maybe a save game.
+Post the report on the `Kerbalism KSP forums thread`_, or raise an issue on `GitHub Kerbalism Issues`_.

-**I want to add support for this to my parts**
+**I want to add support for Kerbalism to my parts**

-Add the appropriate modules to your parts.
-Check the wiki on GitHub for the module specifications.
+- Add the appropriate modules to your parts.
+Check the `Kerbalism documentation`_ for the module specifications.

-**I want to interact with this mod in code**
+**I want to interact with Kerbalism in my code**

-Have a look at System/API.cs source code on GitHub.
+- Have a look at the `System/API.cs <src/System/API.cs>`_ source code on GitHub.
 Raise an issue to request more functions.

- * There is a help file on GitHub for those wishing to report bugs or contribute to Kerbalism. see `CONTRIBUTING.md <CONTRIBUTING.md>`_

 REQUIREMENTS
 ------------